ryanpoplin/backbone-animation-project/README.md

 - Globally install Node's 'http-server' module via npm.

-- 'cd' into the 'backbone-animation-project' directory.
+- 'cd' into the 'backbone-animation-project' (or what ever you named your dir) directory.

-- 'cd' into the 'app' directory.

 - 'pwd' to make sure you're in the right place.